dyne/gh-cd/README.md

 - `basedir`: the absolute path in which we will clone the repository
 - `protocol`: which can be `ssh` or `https`
 - `create-repo`: create repo if it doesn't exist
+- `shell-cmd`: shell to be run in the directory repo